airwallex/airwallex-payment-ios/README.md

 - Generate client secret for customer service account

-If you need create card, you should generate customer client secret and then pass it to the sdk.
+If you need save card for a customer, you should generate customer client secret and then pass it to the sdk.

 ```
 [AWXCustomerAPIClientConfiguration sharedConfiguration].clientSecret = "The customer's client secret";